ygweygyigyigyigerig/Mine_Hyprland_dots/README.md

 I'd like to thank BinaryHarbinger aswell for giving me swaync config.
 Here's link to his repo: https://github.com/BinaryHarbinger/Dotfiles

-And finally, a big shoutout to the co-developer and contributor, FrogProg09
+And finally, a big shoutout to the co-developer and contributor, FrogProg09 that brings a lot into repo !

 # Disclaimer
 This project is still under development.